sagehornung/jg-house/wp-content/themes/tortuga/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.2.3 =
+* fixed flexbox layout issues appearing with the latest Safari 10.1 version
+* fixed horizontal scrolling issue on mobile devices when elements are hidden in theme options

+= 1.2.2 =
+* fixed number of posts setting in Magazine widgets

+= 1.2.1 =
+* fixed layout rendering issue in Magazine Grid widget

+= 1.2 =
+* added template files for Magazine widgets to improve child theme compatibility
+* added transient caching for Magazine widgets to increase performance
+* added pluggable template functions for Magazine widgets
+* improved implementation of post meta settings for instant live preview in Customizer
+* replaced Magazine Boxed widget with Horizontal Box and Vertical Box widget

+= 1.1.6 =
+* added Magazine Homepage widgets to blog index
+* added fullwidth page template for blog posts
+* added centered page template for posts and static pages

 = 1.1.5 =
 * added editor shortcuts and instant live preview for site title and tagline in Customizer